-Did you know that 19% of the U.S. population — almost 65 million people — live with a special need or disability 1, while one out of six American workers provide or assist with caregiving?
+1 in 5 Americans — an estimated 56.7 million people — will be affected by a special need or disability in their lifetime 1, while one out of six American workers provide or assist with caregiving?
 2 In spite of being the third largest demographic in the nation, the special needs community is often overlooked and vastly underserved.

 However, Voya Cares offers advisors the opportunity to gain the skills, training and education to make a difference in the lives of millions living with special needs and disabilities as well as their caregivers.
 And by doing so, you can feel good about growing your business and creating a competitive advantage.

 Voya discussed special needs planning with advisors and the impact it's making in their lives as well as the lives of their clients.
 Hear what these advisors have to say!